composor/composi/docs/pubsub.md

 subscribe('inbound-stuff', (data) => alert(`We just received this: ${data}`))
 ```

 The data that a subscriber receives can be a primitive type: string, number, boolean, or a complex type: object or array.
-You can use a subscriber and dispatch to capture data from one part of your app and update the state of a component in the callback:
+You can use a subscriber and dispatcher to capture data from one part of your app and update the state of a component in the callback:

 ```javascript
 // Update a users component with a new user: